-In connection with the original offering, we entered into a registration rights agreement with JMP Securities.
-Pursuant to that agreement, we have included in a registration statement, of which this prospectus is a part, shares of common stock comprising the units and shares of common stock issued upon exercise of the warrants comprising the units originally issued and sold to the selling stockholders named in this prospectus.
-The registration statement is referred to as the IPO registration statement.
-These shares of common stock offered pursuant to this prospectus are listed under "- The Offering."
+In connection with the private placement, we entered into a registration rights agreement with JMP Securities.
+Pursuant to that agreement, we have included in a registration statement, of which this prospectus is a part, 22,500 shares of common stock proposed to be offered by the selling stockholder named in this prospectus.
+These shares of common stock offered by the selling stockholder pursuant to this prospectus are listed under "- The Offering."

-At the time of the original offering we also entered into a registration rights agreement with Arbor Commercial Mortgage whereby we granted Arbor Commercial Mortgage certain demand and other registration rights with respect to shares of common stock that may be issued to Arbor Commercial Mortgage upon redemption of the 3.1 million operating partnership units issued to Arbor Commercial Mortgage and issuable to Arbor Commercial Mortgage upon exercise of the 629,345 warrants for additional operating partnership units.
+At the time of the private placement we also entered into a registration rights agreement with Arbor Commercial Mortgage whereby we granted Arbor Commercial Mortgage certain demand and other registration rights with respect to shares of common stock that may be issued to Arbor Commercial Mortgage upon redemption of the 3,146,724 operating partnership units issued to Arbor Commercial Mortgage and 629,345 operating partnership units issuable to Arbor Commercial Mortgage upon exercise of its warrants for additional operating partnership units.